How to#

 Reproduce random events#

-The random numbers processes generated by the Python random module are what are called pseudo random which means that we can get a computer to reproduce them by seeding the random process.
+The random numbers generated by the Python random module are what are called pseudo random which means that it is possible to get a computer to reproduce them by seeding the random process.

 random.seed(int)